 The Rebels’ 8-5 record after defeating Georgia Tech 25-17 in the 2013 Music City Bowl gave Ole Miss consecutive winning campaigns for the first time since the 2008-09 seasons.
 For his efforts, Freeze was named the 2013 Grant Teaff Coach of the Year by the Fellowship of Christian Athletes.

 The fans that filled Vaught-Hemingway Stadium each Saturday were treated to another exciting offensive season in 2013.
-The Rebels eclipsed 500 total yards of offense in four of their final five home games, including a program-record 751 yards in a rout of Troy.
-The Rebel offense finished the season with a school-record 6,153 total yards and ranked 21st nationally and fifth in the SEC in total offense (473.3 ypg).
+The Rebels eclipsed 500 total yards in four of their final five home games, including a program-record 751 yards in a rout of Troy.
+The Rebel offense finished the season with a then-school record 6,153 total yards and ranked 21st nationally and fifth in the SEC in total offense (473.3 ypg).

 The Rebel offense saw a dramatic turnaround under Freeze in 2012.
 With many of the same players, he took a team that had ranked at or near the bottom of the SEC in every statistical category in 2011 to rank top five in the league and top 50 in the nation in scoring, total offense and passing.